 So powerful water jets were added to push the rafts up and over the smaller hill (see photo).

 The force of the water jets were adjusted to keep the rafts from flying off the slide.
-The 400 pound weight limit of the passengers was designed to keep the front of the raft from lifting and catching air at the top of the hill.
+The 400 pound weight limit of the passengers was designed to prevent the front of the raft from lifting and catching air at the top of the hill.

 It was near the top of the smaller hill that Caleb’s raft went airborne due to the 3 passengers being under the 400 pound weight limit.